The guest experience starts way before someone takes their first bite of your delicious food.

 An integrated system can show you real-time shift revenue and average guest spend, so you can encourage servers to upsell as needed in order to meet daily sales goals.

-An integrated reservation system also helps track guest status to turn more tables and accurately quote wait times.
-When you can turn more tables, your restaurant will generate more revenue and your employees could receive more tips.
+An integrated reservation system also helps track each guest’s status so you can turn more tables and accurately quote wait times.
+And the more tables you turn, the more revenue you’ll generate for your restaurant.

 Analytics generated by an integrated system make for better forecasting.
-When your team knows how many guests to expect, they can maximize revenue by optimizing restaurant seating, scheduling more staff, and brushing up on training to ensure that they provide the best customer experience possible.
+When your team knows how many guests to expect, they can maximize revenue by optimizing restaurant seating, scheduling more staff (or less) staff, and brushing up on training to ensure that they provide the best customer experience possible.
 For restaurants reopening on a tight budget, this kind of forecasting can also help to better anticipate food and labor costs.

 A 2017 survey found that sixty-eight percent of restaurant goers have tried a new restaurant because of a positive review.
-While guests may have had a great experience at your restaurant, they probably won’t write about it unless asked.
-A good reservation system can automatically prompt guests to write a review of their experience, which will help you gain more reviews, and therefore more customers.
+But while guests may have had a great experience at your restaurant, they probably won’t write about it unless asked.
+A good reservation system can automatically prompt guests to write a review of their experience, which will help you gain more reviews, and therefore, more customers.